rosell-dk/webp-express/README.md

 - Reload the page
 - Find a jpeg or png image in the list.
 In the "type" column, it should say "webp"

+In order to test that the image is not being reconverted every time, look at the Response headers of the image.
+There should be a "X-WebP-On-Demand" header.
+It should say Routed to image converter" the first time, but "Routed to existing converted image" on subsequent requests (WebP-Express is based upon WebP On Demand).

 You can also append `?debug` after any image url, in order to run a conversion, and see the conversion report.
 Btw: If you append `?reconvert` after an image url, you will force a reconversion of the image.